 Made specifically for sugar work, this 1.9-quart saucepan is made entirely from copper for ultimate heat control.
 It heats evenly so the sugar will melt evenly with no hot spots or burning, and it’s reactive to heat changes so the temperature can be controlled easily.
 Customers gave this specially designed saucepan positive reviews for its easy temperature control and how quickly it heats up, though they warn that because of its all-copper construction, the body and handle can get very hot.

-If you're looking to try out a copper pan for the first time, we recommend the T-Fal Endura Copper Ceramic Nonstick Jumbo Cooker for versatility and easy care.
-If you're looking for a full set to replace your current cookware, we recommend the Lagostina Martellata Hammered Copper 18/10 Tri-Ply Stainless Steel Cookware Set as a fantastic upgrade.
+If you want to test out a copper piece before you splurge on an entire set, we like the Hestan Copperbond Skillet because it's a versatile piece that works on every cooktop.
+If you're ready to invest in a full set to replace your current cookware, we recommend the Lagostina Martellata Hammered Copper 18/10 Tri-Ply Stainless Steel Cookware Set as a fantastic upgrade.